Skip to main content

 Eco Drive

-“It’s a great project that showcases brilliant collaboration between organisations and meets all of the climate change requirements, whilst also shining a spotlight on the region.” - Andy Street, Mayor of the West Midlands
+“It’s a great project that showcases brilliant collaboration between organisations and meets all of the climate change requirements, whilst also shining a spotlight on the region.” - Andy Street, Former Mayor of the West Midlands

 You can see the interim report of our first development Eco Drive, by clicking on the button below.
 It covers everything from the cost, design and construction, to the lessons learnt and recommendations going forward: